broadly/css-inliner/README.md

 in the document.

-## Inlining
+## How It Works

-This will extract any `style` elements included in the document, and all their rules.
-It will also extract any external stylesheets that use relative URLs.
+The inliner extracts any `style` elements appearing in the document, with all their rules.
+It also extracts any external stylesheets that use relative URLs.
-These stylesheets will be loaded from the cache.

-Both elements are then removed from the DOM.
+Both stylesheets are processed using PostCSS and any plugins you opt to use, and cached in memory.

+The `style` element and `link` element to known stylesheet are then removed from the document.
+These rules will be inlined or added back into the document later.

-External stylesheets that reference absolute URLs (anything with a host) are retained as is.
-These are expected to be resolved when the document is rendered in the browser.
+External stylesheets that reference absolute URLs (anything with a hostname, such as `//example.com/`) are retained in the document.
+These are expected to resolve when the document is rendered in the browser or email client.

-Styles are processed in document order, i.e. the order in which the `style` element appears or style references are linked to in the document.
+Styles are processed in document order, that is, the order in which the `style` or `link` elements appear in the document, such that the early rules take precedence (for the same specificity).

-Rules that can be applied to the `style` attribute of an element (inlined) are applied to any matching element (may be none) and discarded.
+Rules that can be applied to the `style` attribute of an element (inlined), are applied to any matching element found in the document, if there is one.
+They are always discarded.

-Rules that cannot be applied are preserved and added back to the document inside a new `style` element.
-Rules that cannot be inlined include pseudo selectors (e.g. `:hover`, `::after`) as well as all media queries (e.g. `@media print`).
+Rules that cannot be applied, are preserved and added back to the document inside a new `style` elements.
+These become accessible to browsers or email clients that refuse to load external stylesheets, but will still process `style` elements included in the document (e.g. GMail).

+Rules that cannot be inlined include pseudo selectors such as `:hover` and `::after`, as well as all media queries such as `@media screen`.
+These can only be applied to a live document when rendered by a browser.

-If a rule has multiple selectors, it may be inlined with one selector, and included in the document with another selector.
+If a rule has multiple selectors, it may be inlined using one selector, and included in the document with another selector.